Grave Encounters: Plot

-Lance and Sasha enter the tunnels beneath the building in search of an exit.
-Sasha falls ill and begins to cough up blood violently.
-The two stop to sleep and Sasha is abducted by a mist.
-Lance, now all by himself, wanders the tunnels for several hours.
-An increasingly unstable Lance wanders the tunnels alone and feeds on live rats to survive.
-Lance passes out and after waking up, finds a door leading into Friedkin's operating room, which contains evidence of occult rituals and graphic photos of his operations.
-He sees apparitions of Friedkin and several nurses, and is dragged away from his camera.
-A lobotomized Lance records himself proclaiming that he is cured and allowed to leave.
+Lance and Sasha enter the hospital's tunnels in search for an exit.
+Sasha falls ill and is abducted by a mist as she and Lance sleep; a terrified and unstable Lance wanders the tunnels alone and feeds on live rats to survive.
+He finds a door leading into Friedkin's operating room, which contains an altar and evidence of satanic rituals and black magic.
+Lance turns to see Friedkin's ghost and several nurses, who drag a screaming Lance to an operation table.
+The camera cuts out for a few moments before it is turned back on by a lobotomized Lance, who proclaims that he is now cured and allowed to leave before the footage ends.